2GTM/workshare-backend/README.md

 npm install
 ```

-Create a file named `config.json` in the root folder with this content :
+Create a file named `config.json` in the root directory with the following content :

 ```json
 {